 Here are a few other factors that might affect your odds of approval:

 Your credit utilization is a major factor Citi considers.
 The bank prefers a customer with low balances relative to their credit limit.
 Having many new card accounts may be a red flag too, as it could indicate you’re desperate for credit.
-It may also give the impression that you’re a flighty customer who’s just hunting for welcome offers.
+It may also give the impression that you’re just hunting for welcome offers.

 What do customers say about the Citi® Diamond Preferred® Card?

 Citi is not accredited with the Better Business Bureau, and it earns an overall F rating.
 As of August 2018, 98% of its reviews are negative and it has nearly 4,000 customer complaints.
 Citi cardholders generally complain of rude customer service reps, unexpected account closures and trouble receiving rewards.

 Citibank earns a Trustpilot score of 3.5 out of 10.
 Some negative reviews cite unhelpful customer service, frozen accounts and poor experiences while disputing fraudulent charges.
 Positive reviews say the customer service reps are very accommodating.

 How to apply for the Citi® Diamond Preferred® Card